hardin47/website/Math150/Notes/05-log.md

 #> 2 burnexpl       -10.7      1.08     -9.85 6.95e-23
 ```

+**Note:**  Although the model is a Bernoulli model and not really a binomial model (although the Bernoulli is a binomial with $n=1$), the way to fit a logistic regression model in R is to use `family = "binomial"`.
+It just is what it is.

 ### Likelihood Ratio Tests
 $\frac{L(p_0)}{L(\hat{p})}$ gives us a sense of whether the null value or the observed value produces a higher likelihood.
 Recall:
 \begin{align}